HKN-UCSD/hkn-server/README.md

 Do this before you build/start the project!

+Check if you have node version 12.13.1.
+Then, run...
 `cd frontend; npm i; cd ../backend; npm i; cd ..`

 ## To Start Fullstack